AugustoCL/ClusterAnalysis.jl/algo_overview/kmeans_overview.md

 3. Assign every point to a cluster, by choosing the centroid with the minimum distance to the point.
 4. Calculate the Total Variance Within Cluster by the SSE of this iteration.
 5. Recalculate the centroids using the mean of the assigned points.
-6. Repeat `ntimes` the steps 3 to 5 until reach at the minimum total variance at step 4.
+6. Repeat the steps 3 to 5, `maxiter` times, until reach at the minimum total variance at step 4.

-After that, repeat all steps `nstart` and select the centroids with the minimum total variance.
+After that, repeat all steps `nstart` times and select the centroids with the minimum total variance.

-The default arguments `nstart` and `niter` in the code are 50 and 10, respectively.
-But could also be changed by the user changing the args in the function `kmeans(df, k, nstart=20, niter=4)`, for example.
+The default arguments `nstart` and `maxiter` in the code are 50 and 10, respectively.
+But could also be changed by the user changing the args in the function `kmeans(data, K, nstart=10, maxiter=10)`, for example.

 ## Cool vizualizations that explain the K-Means algorithm